JRGruhnert/R.O.A.D.P.F.M.D.A.I.P./README.md

 # Realization of a data pipeline for machine data acquisition in production
+Includes python and arduino files to visualize sensor data.
+The collected data
 ## Setup
 Used Hardware and Software
 ### Hardware